 Thurlow is one of seven individuals who will be awarded honorary degrees at Baccalaureate, to be held at 5 p.m. on Friday, May 11, in Snidow Chapel.
 She will be presented the Doctor of Humane Letters.
 Other recipients include Alan Adams Burgess ’60, Doctor of Humane Letters; Mary Suzanne Elcano ’71, Doctor of Laws; Pauline “Polly” Blackwell Flint ’71, ’73 MEd, Doctor of Humane Letters; Ellen Gebhardt Nygaard, Doctor of Humane Letters; Rev. Teresa Hord Owens, Doctor of Divinity; and Edward A. Polloway, Doctor of Education.

-For more information about Commencement, visit the Lynchburg College website.
+For more information about Commencement, visit the University of Lynchburg website.